What is COP26? The lowdown

 “All Male!?” you cry.
 We did, too.

 Campaign group She Changes Climate was set up to try to fight for fair and equal representation of women on the leadership team for COP26.
-We’re now up to 3 women out of 12 positions.
+In July, when this article was first published, we were up to 3 women out of 12 positions.
 That’s 25%, or an utter disgrace, however you prefer to frame that.

-It’s a brilliant campaign.
-But, just imagine what they could achieve if their efforts could be focused on the climate crisis rather than an equality issue they should never have had to campaign on in the first place…
+Just imagine what more could be achieved if the efforts of this committed group could be focused on the climate crisis rather than an equality issue they should never have to campaign on in the first place…

 Main image: John Englart.
 The Greta Thunberg effect, Talk, Panel discussion at COP25 – Dec 11.
 Flickr.